karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-04-Architectural-Submission-Grader.md

 This approach utilizes multiple AI personas, each powered by a Large Language Model (LLM) to grade distinct aspects of the architectural submission, such as design, functionality, and compliance with standards.
 The system uses a RAG framework to provide relevant information to each persona.
 By parsing the submission to extract key features, the context for each LLM is narrowed, thus optimizing performance and controlling costs.

 *Pros*:
-- Specialization: Allows each LLM to focus on a specific grading aspect, improving accuracy and depth of feedback.
+- Specialization: Allows each LLM to focus on a specific grading aspect, improving accuracy and depth of feedback and provides a guardrail against generalisation errors that nmight occur in a single model.
+The specialized nature of each AI persona allows for targeted evaluations of grading accuracy in different aspects of submissions.
+Metrics such as precision, recall, and F1 score can be employed to assess how well each persona performs relative to human assessments and across grading dimensions.
+- The system can include performance metrics that track the computational efficiency of each AI persona.
+Monitoring operational costs alongside grading speed will help ensure that the system remains cost-effective while delivering timely feedback to candidates.
-- Cost Efficiency: By narrowing context, the system reduces the computational load and associated costs for each grading task.
+- Cost Efficiency: By narrowing context, the system reduces the computational load and associated costs for each grading task acting as a financial guardrail.

 *Cons*:
 - Complex System Integration: Requires sophisticated architecture to manage multiple AI personas and integrate their outputs.